open-telemetry/opentelemetry-cpp/docs/metrics-api-design.md

 /////////////////////////Metric Instrument Constructors////////////////////////////

  /*
-  * New Int Counter
+  * New Counter
   *
-  * Function that creates and returns a Counter metric instrument with value
+  * Function that creates and returns a Counter metric instruent *
-  * type double.
-  *
   * Arguments:
   * name, the name of the metric instrument (must conform to the above syntax).